0xd3ba/deep-vision/README.md

 - `numpy` (`v1.20.1` or similar)
 - `tqdm`

-**NOTE:** Many of the models use external datasets, some of which have not been pushed to this repository due to the sheer amount of size.
+**NOTE #1:** Many of the models use external datasets, some of which have not been pushed to this repository due to the sheer amount of size.
 Cross-check `/[model_class]/[model]/dataset/` directory and see the `*.py` file for information about the dataset that needs to be used.
 Alternatively, you can also use any relevant dataset of your choice, but it's upto you